 Evaluation Criteria Importance

-Price 50%
+Price 35%

-Vendor Qualifications/Experience 25%
+Experience 25%

-References 25%
+Qualifications 25%

+Quality of Sample 15%

 8.0 Miscellaneous

 The payment and performance of any obligations under this contract are subject to the availability of funds.

 When visiting any judicial location, the awarded Vendor, its officers, agents, servants, and employees must comply with all COVID-19 related protocols, procedures, and safety measures put into place by the Judiciary's Department of Facilities, Operations, and Security, as well as all applicable rules and regulations enacted by the Governor and/or the Department of Health, including, but not limited to, wearing masks, washing hands, and practicing social distancing.
 Remote work may be utilized as a substitute for inperson meetings where applicable.
 More specific arrangements may be made following contract award.